 The term “riparian rights” indicates a bundle of rights that turn on the physical relationship of a body of water to the land abutting it….
 This bundle includes at least the following rights: (i) of access to the water; (ii) to build a wharf or pier into the water; (iii) to use the water without transforming it; (iv) to consume the water; (v) to accretions (alluvium); and (vi) to own the subsoil of nonnavigable streams and other “private” waters.
 To be sure, access to the water is a primary asset of riparian rights.
 Gunby v.
 Olde Severna Park Improvement Ass’n, Inc., 174 Md.
 App.
 189, 239-40, 921 A.2d 292, 322 aff’d, 402 Md.
 317, 936 A.2d 365 (2007).

 The view wasn’t an issue in the Gunby case, but this is an accurate summary.
 Florida law, for example is much different: “Upland owners hold several special or exclusive common law littoral rights: (1) the right to have access to the water; (2) the right to reasonably use the water; (3) the right to accretion and reliction; and (4) the right to the unobstructed view of the water.”
 Walton Cnty. v.
 Stop Beach Renourishment, Inc., 998 So.
 2d 1102, 1111 (Fla.
 2008).
+Practice in Maryland would be much easier if the law specifically set out protection for the view.

 Are Maryland property owners without protection then?
 The answer is no, the view is protected, but getting to that can be a bit convoluted.
 First and foremost, “access to water is a primary asset of riparian rights.”
 Most things that obscure the view, such as a fence or wall or, to a lesser degree plantings, also obstruct access and therefore can and should be challenged.
 (Need more on potential issues and solutions for waterfront purchases?
 Look here.